sponsian/mosaic-dev/packages/contracts/test-report.md

-      ✓ provideToSP(): reverts if provided tag is not a registered front end (587ms) ✓ withdrawFromSP(): reverts when user has no active deposit (597ms) ✓ withdrawFromSP(): reverts when amount > 0 and system has an undercollateralized trove (453ms) ✓ withdrawFromSP(): partial retrieval - retrieves correct MoUSD amount and the entire ETH Gain, and updates deposit (1102ms)
+      ✓ provideToSP(): reverts if provided tag is not a registered front end (587ms) ✓ withdrawFromSP(): reverts when user has no active deposit (597ms) ✓ withdrawFromSP(): reverts when amount > 0 and system has an undercollateralized trove (453ms) ✓ withdrawFromSP(): partial retrieval - retrieves correct MoUSD amount and the entire REEF Gain, and updates deposit (1102ms)
-      ✓ withdrawFromSP(): partial retrieval - leaves the correct amount of MoUSD in the Stability Pool (1128ms) ✓ withdrawFromSP(): full retrieval - leaves the correct amount of MoUSD in the Stability Pool (1091ms) ✓ withdrawFromSP(): Subsequent deposit and withdrawal attempt from same account, with no intermediate liquidations, withdraws zero ETH (1494ms)
+      ✓ withdrawFromSP(): partial retrieval - leaves the correct amount of MoUSD in the Stability Pool (1128ms) ✓ withdrawFromSP(): full retrieval - leaves the correct amount of MoUSD in the Stability Pool (1091ms) ✓ withdrawFromSP(): Subsequent deposit and withdrawal attempt from same account, with no intermediate liquidations, withdraws zero REEF (1494ms)
-      ✓ withdrawFromSP(): it correctly updates the user's MoUSD and ETH snapshots of entitled reward per unit staked (1049ms) ✓ withdrawFromSP(): decreases StabilityPool ETH (3952ms)
+      ✓ withdrawFromSP(): it correctly updates the user's MoUSD and REEF snapshots of entitled reward per unit staked (1049ms)
+      ✓ withdrawFromSP(): decreases StabilityPool REEF (3952ms)
-      ✓ withdrawFromSP(): All depositors are able to withdraw from the SP to their account (2393ms) ✓ withdrawFromSP(): increases depositor's MoUSD token balance by the expected amount (2098ms) ✓ withdrawFromSP(): doesn't impact other users Stability deposits or ETH gains (4954ms) ✓ withdrawFromSP(): doesn't impact system debt, collateral or TCR  (1500ms) ✓ withdrawFromSP(): doesn't impact any troves, including the caller's trove (1085ms) ✓ withdrawFromSP(): succeeds when amount is 0 and system has an undercollateralized trove (933ms) ✓ withdrawFromSP(): withdrawing 0 MoUSD doesn't alter the caller's deposit or the total MoUSD in the Stability Pool (993ms)
+      ✓ withdrawFromSP(): All depositors are able to withdraw from the SP to their account (2393ms) ✓ withdrawFromSP(): increases depositor's MoUSD token balance by the expected amount (2098ms) ✓ withdrawFromSP(): doesn't impact other users Stability deposits or REEF gains (4954ms) ✓ withdrawFromSP(): doesn't impact system debt, collateral or TCR  (1500ms) ✓ withdrawFromSP(): doesn't impact any troves, including the caller's trove (1085ms) ✓ withdrawFromSP(): succeeds when amount is 0 and system has an undercollateralized trove (933ms) ✓ withdrawFromSP(): withdrawing 0 MoUSD doesn't alter the caller's deposit or the total MoUSD in the Stability Pool (993ms)
-      ✓ withdrawFromSP(): withdrawing 0 ETH Gain does not alter the caller's ETH balance, their trove collateral, or the ETH  in the Stability Pool (1139ms)
+      ✓ withdrawFromSP(): withdrawing 0 REEF Gain does not alter the caller's REEF balance, their trove collateral, or the REEF  in the Stability Pool (1139ms)
-      ✓ withdrawFromSP(): Request to withdraw > caller's deposit only withdraws the caller's compounded deposit (1260ms) ✓ withdrawFromSP(): Request to withdraw 2^256-1 MoUSD only withdraws the caller's compounded deposit (1229ms) ✓ withdrawFromSP(): caller can withdraw full deposit and ETH gain during Recovery Mode (4371ms) ✓ getDepositorETHGain(): depositor does not earn further ETH gains from liquidations while their compounded deposit == 0:  (1831ms)
+      ✓ withdrawFromSP(): Request to withdraw > caller's deposit only withdraws the caller's compounded deposit (1260ms) ✓ withdrawFromSP(): Request to withdraw 2^256-1 MoUSD only withdraws the caller's compounded deposit (1229ms) ✓ withdrawFromSP(): caller can withdraw full deposit and REEF gain during Recovery Mode (4371ms) ✓ getDepositorETHGain(): depositor does not earn further REEF gains from liquidations while their compounded deposit == 0:  (1831ms)
       ✓ withdrawFromSP(): triggers MSIC reward event - increases the sum G (982ms) ✓ withdrawFromSP(), partial withdrawal: doesn't change the front end tag (1421ms) ✓ withdrawFromSP(), partial withdrawal: depositor receives MSIC rewards (1155ms)